 Autumn is a great time to be on the water, says visitor service manager Dawn Harris.
 It’s still warm out, tidal waters are calm, and fall colors cover the mountains and hills.

 At least two businesses in Lincoln City rent kayaks and canoes.

 People need a place that makes them feel “inspired anew with the wonder and pure majestic beauty of Mother Nature,” blogger Bruce Tomes writes.
 “The Niobrara River in Nebraska is that place for me.”

-The river flows through Fort Niobrara National Wildlife Refuge in a deep canyon that encompasses a nationally designated scenic river and recreation trail.
+The river flows through Fort Niobrara National Wildlife Refuge in a deep canyon that encompasses a national wilderness area and a nationally designated scenic river and recreation trail.